-• Target their spending power towards local zero carbon suppliers and prioritise plural forms of business ownership in the supply chain; this
+Target their spending power towards local zero carbon suppliers and prioritise plural forms of business ownership in the supply chain; this

-- Give environmental factors a formal weighting in procurement decisions, as part of strong social value requirements in all tenders. - Implement strong prequalification criteria in tenders, to ensure that suppliers who bid for contracts measure Scope 3 emissions in the contracting and monitoring stage. - Undertake a collaborative analysis of market supply to identify environmentally generative suppliers for their goods and services. - With this data, the anchors should not only look for local, SME suppliers, but also seek to divest from the largest polluters in the supply chain, and instead, seek to divert their spending power to grow more plural elements of the economy with lower carbon emissions. - Consider the impact of their procurement spend from a global climate justice perspective.
+- will ensure that public spending is used to maximise social, economic, and environmental value. - Give environmental factors a formal weighting in procurement decisions, as part of strong social value requirements in all tenders. - Implement strong prequalification criteria in tenders, to ensure that suppliers who bid for contracts measure Scope 3 emissions in the contracting and monitoring stage. - Undertake a collaborative analysis of market supply to identify environmentally generative suppliers for their goods and services. - With this data, the anchors should not only look for local, SME suppliers, but also seek to divest from the largest polluters in the supply chain, and instead, seek to divert their spending power to grow more plural elements of the economy with lower carbon emissions. - Consider the impact of their procurement spend from a global climate justice perspective.
 Global corporations which contribute to extraction of wealth and resources are often found deep in public sector supply chains; this is even the case in the renewable energy sector, e.g., issues around treatment of Chinese and Bolivian workers in the production of lithium-ion batteries.
 Anchors must ensure that human rights for workers in every country is ensured across their supply chains. - Use procurement spend as a lever to provide capital to new forms of supply in the public and commercial sector.